jonarm/ai-job-application-automation/README.md

 - Used for logging job applications

 ### 🤖 OpenAI API
-- Used for job matching + resume tailoring
+- Used for job matching + CV tailoring
 - You can claim free credits via n8n OpenAI integration (if available in your setup)

 ### 🧩 Apify API